climberfields/homework/week1/9-11-homework/github-lab-answers.md

 Why might you want to reset your files back to a previous commit?
 If the scope of the project has been changed, or a terminal error has been logged.

+What command do you use to create a branch? git checkout -b _____name of branch

+What command do you use to use a different branch? git checkout _____name of branch

+Why would you want to use a branch other than the default master?
+You don't want to work on the main one to minimize risk of corruption to information